JaiOBrien57/Excel_Adv/README.md

 **Output:**

-Outputs a table displaying the % markup:
+Outputs all the values from the check list that match the search terms, ignoring any that don't match:

 | Results|
 |--------|